nehanims/notes/README.md

 - Implementation of Retrieval-Augmented Generation (RAG) for improved contextual understanding

 ## Citations
-This project uses PubTator3 for biomedical literature annotation.
+This project uses PubTator3 for biomedical literature knowledge extraction.
 If you make use of PubTator3 in your own work, please cite the following paper:

 Wei, C.H.*, Allot, A.*, Lai, P.T., Leaman, R., Tian, S., Luo, L., Jin, Q., Wang, Z., Chen, Q., & Lu, Z. (2024).
 PubTator 3.0: an AI-powered literature resource for unlocking biomedical knowledge.